sig-gis/SEPAL-CEO/docs/module-4.rst

 There are four steps to sample-based estimation of area and accuracy.
 First, you will use the different classes in your LULC or change detection map to create a stratified sampling design in SEPAL using the Stratified Area Estimator (SAE) - Design tool (Exercise 4.1).
 Then you will revisit your response design and labelling protocols to use with data collection in CEO (Exercise 4.2).
 Finally, you will use data generated in CEO (Exercise 4.3) to calculate the sample-based estimates in SEPAL, using the Stratified Area Estimator- Analysis tool (Exercise 4.4).
 This tool quantifies the agreement between the validation reference points and the map product, providing information on how well the class locations were predicted by the Random forest classifier.

 This process will provide two important outputs.
 First, you will have estimates of the area for each LULC or change type.
-Second, you will have a table that describes the accuracy for each LUC or change type.
+Second, you will have a table that describes the accuracy for each LULC or change type.
 This is often called a confusion matrix.
 These may be final products for your projects.
 However, if you decide that your map is not accurate enough, this information can be fed back into the classification or change detection algorithms to improve your model.

 This Module takes approximately 3 hours to complete.